 Reducing power consumption with LED lighting

 Germany’s total power consumption is about 500 trillion watt-hours.
-The replacement of incandescent bulbs with LEDs can cut this figure substantially.
+The replacement of incandescent bulbs with LED light bulbs can cut this figure substantially.
 German engineers believe the energy saved would be equal to the amount produced by a large power plant over the course of a year.

 This type of energy-saving fact is giving impetus to the drive in Germany to launch LED lighting projects.
 For example, a competition called “Towns in a New Light” provides money for outdoor LED lamps.
 There has been so much interest in the competition that 141 towns took part.
 The 10 winners are now in the process of installing municipal LED lighting in their streets.